-The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
 Unit-V consists of 10 short answer type questions to be set from the entire syllabus will carry 20 marks in all.
 Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.

 - 1. Meaning and Significance of Local Government. - 2.
 Brief History of Local Government in India. - 3.
-Main Features of 73rd and 74th Constitutional Amendments. - 4.
 State-Local Government Relations; Role of State Finance Commission.